 Paying in at least £1,000 a month, having an average monthly balance of £1,000, or having another product with First Direct, such as a mortgage, also means you’ll avoid the account’s £10 monthly fee.

-Alternatively, the Nationwide FlexDirect current account offers a fee-free overdraft for 12 months.
+Alternatively, the Nationwide FlexDirect current account offers an interest-free overdraft for 12 months.

-Try to use these 12 months to pay off your overdraft as after the fee-free period is up, as you’ll be charged for each day you’re in your arranged overdrafts over £10 (the first £10 of your overdraft is free).*****
+Try to use these 12 months to pay off your overdraft as after the interest-free period is up, as you’ll be charged 39.9% EAR (variable) on arranged overdrafts.*****

 All overdrafts are subject to status and approval.